adstuart/azure-privatelink-dns-microhack/README.md

 ## :checkered_flag: Results

-- You have blocked all public access, verify that your Virtual Machine is no longer able to access via SSMS.
+- You have blocked all public access, verify that your Virtual Machine is no longer able to access your SQL Server via SSMS.

 # Challenge 4 : Deploy a Private Endpoint to utilise Azure Private Link for access to Azure SQL

 ### Goal

 In order to access your SQL Server via its "Private interface" we need to setup a new Private Endpoint and map this to your specific server.
-This will allow us to access the SQL server from your client VM, whilst retaining the use of "deny public access".
+This will allow us to access the SQL server from your client VM, whilst retaining the use of setting "deny public access".

 ## Task 1 : Setup Private Endpoint